Bonfire Night Sausage Buns

 200g Mature Cheddar (grated)

-How Mr Metal Baking makes his Bonfire Night Sausage Muffins:
+How Mr Metal Baking makes his Bonfire Night Sausage Buns:

 Once the dough has risen, roll it out on a lightly floured surface measuring roughly 50cm x 30cm.
-Brush with half of the garlic butter and scatter over the spring onions, cheddar and sausages.
+Brush with half of the garlic butter and scatter over the spring onions, most of the cheddar and all of the sausages.

 Roll up the dough as tightly as you can like a Swiss roll.
-Using a sharp knife, cut the dough into 12 equal pieces.
+Measure your roll and divide it into 12 equal pieces using a sharp knife.

-Now brush the holes of a muffin tin with some of the melted butter before pushing a sausage bread roll into each hole, with the cut side up.
-Cover loosely with cling film/a cloth.
-Leave to puff up in a warm room for about 30 minutes.
+Brush the holes of a 12-piece muffin tin with some of the melted butter before pushing a sausage bread roll into each hole, with the cut side up.
+Cover loosely with cling film/a cloth and leave in a warm place to puff up for about 30 minutes.